 Why Go With The 9mm Round For An AR?

 While it is true that the 9mm rounds lacks a lot of the power, range, and energy of a rifle round such as the 5.56, there are still a handful of reasons to consider getting a 9mm AR.

 The first reason to get an AR9 is for ammo commonality.
-Many service pistols such as the Glock 19, Beretta 92FS, Smith & Wesson M&P, Walther PPQ and so on are chambered for the 9mm Luger round, which is the most common pistol round in the entire world.
+Many service pistols such as the Glock 19, Beretta 92FS, Smith & Wesson M&P, Walther PPQ, and so on are chambered for the 9mm Luger round, which is the most common pistol round in the entire world.

 If you have a Glock 34, Glock 17, or a Glock 19 for your handgun, you can use the same magazines for both weapons.
-This can make for a neat and convenient set up for home defense or for a tactical situation.
+This can make for a neat and convenient setup for home defense, bugout bags, competition, and just plinking at the range.

 What Is The Bolt Carrier Group?

 The bolt carrier group is also a part of the upper receiver to an AR-15.
 When you install it, youâll slide it into place through the rear of the receiver until it locks into place.

-How the bolt carrier group works is when you fire a round, the gas will be redirected from the spent cartridge and travel back down into the bolt carrier’s gas key.
+How the bolt carrier group works In a normal AR-15 (note, not an AR-9) is when you fire a round, the gas will be redirected from the spent cartridge from the barrel and into a gas tube to travel back into the bolt carrier’s gas key.

 Buyerâs Guide For A 9mm Bolt Carrier Group

 Avoid any 9mm BCG that does not come certified with an MPI.